Raul Castro: No reform but Cuba economy control to ease

 It has suffered from a fall in the price for its main export, nickel, as well as a decline in tourism.

-Growth has also been hampered by the 48-year US trade embargo.'No impunity'
+Growth has also been hampered by the 48-year US trade embargo.

 In his speech, President Castro also made his first public mention of his decision to release 52 jailed dissidents.

 Mr Castro said none of the prisoners had been jailed for their ideas, but had committed "counter-revolutionary" crimes in the service of the US.

 "The revolution can be generous because it is strong," he said, adding that there would be "no impunity for enemies of the fatherland".